udsdepend/fm21-momba-tutorial/_sources/tutorial/code-style.md

 # Consistent Code Style

-Let us approach this controversial topic with a quote by Donald Knuth:
+Let us approach this potentially controversial topic with a quote by Donald Knuth:

 > “Let us change our traditional attitude to the construction of programs: Instead of imagining that our main task is to instruct a *computer* what to do, let us concentrate rather on explaining to *human beings* what we want a computer to do.”
 >